99oblivius/VRBro-Overlay/README.md

 - SteamVR
 - OBS Studio with [VRBro Plugin](https://github.com/99oblivius/VRBro-plugin) installed
 - Compatible VR controllers (Tested with Valve Index Controllers)

-## Installation
-1. A future release is planned on Steam

 ## Configuration
 1. Start the OBS VRBro Plugin server first and then launch the Overlay